macsible/macsible/docs/tags_stages.md

 ### stage_4 & stage_5

 Remaining lower priority apps.
-Travis CI can skip `stage_5` to help speed up tests by not bothering to install non-critical apps whose installation is very simple.
+Travis CI skips `stage_5` to help speed up tests by not bothering to install non-critical apps whose installation is very simple.

+### last

+Roles that must be run after other roles.
+These are typically roles that need to assess what apps have been installed before they can perform any actions (such as adding items to the Dock).